 The proof of Theorem \ref{theoremabelian} is based on the idea that the category $\bM(\fg)^G$ can be described in terms of parabolic induction from \emph{cuspidal} objects in the category $\bM(\fl)^L$ associated to a Levi subgroup $L$ of $G$, where cuspidal objects are precisely those which themselves cannot be obtained from parabolic induction from a smaller Levi subgroup.
-The blocks of $\bM(\fg)^G$ corresponding to cuspidal data $(L,\cE)$, consist precisely of summands of parabolic induction from cuspidal objects on $\bM(\fl)^L$.
+The blocks of $\bM(\fg)^G$ corresponding to cuspidal data $(L,\cE)$ (for fixed $L$ and all corresponding $\cE$), consist precisely of summands of parabolic induction from cuspidal objects in $\bM(\fl)^L$.
 A priori, parabolic induction and restriction are a pair of adjoint triangulated functors between the equivariant derived categories $\bD(\fg)^G$ and $\bD(\fl)^L$.
 In this paper, we prove: \begin{maintheorem} Parabolic induction and restriction restrict to bi-adjoint exact functors between abelian categories:

 In addition, these functors are independent of the choice of parabolic subgroup $P$ containing $L$, and satisfy a Mackey formula:

 \end{maintheorem} When the object $\fM$ is cuspidal, the Mackey formula reduces to: